kleopatra999/SampleApps/javascript/pushnotifications/basic/README.md

 Add API Keys which you obtained from step 1 in CB.CloudApp.init() function in index.html

 ####Add Security exception
-You will need to add a security exception to your web browser when you running locally(because it needs to be secure connection)
+You will need to add a security exception to your web browser when you running locally(Since Push require https to work for security purposes)

 ####For Chrome Support
 To receive Push Notifications in Chrome, add **gcm_sender_id** in manifest.json.